mobiosolutions/laravel-rest-api-with-passport/README.md

 **8) Run APIs**

-Let's run out api's through postman.
+Let's run API through postman.

+Run authentication API to get passport access token & copy the token and use the same in Header of other CRUD APIs.
+Follow all screenshots to understand how to generate a token and use it in APIs to authenticate a user.

 Test Register API:

 ![picture](img/register.png)

-Let's test blog's CRUD. but before that, we need authentication to perform CRUD operation. because we used passport authentication.
-So, we will access 'token' from register API's response. and add the token to each API's headers like below:

 ![picture](img/headers.png)